 whether the calculation is to be based on the first-published

-or the final index values for the escalation month.
+or the final index values for the price adjustment month for comparison.
 It is vital to

 address these matters before a contract is signed.